-- 1. BUILDERS INDEMNITY: No contractor shall be permitted on site unless both the contractor and the owner have indemnified the HOA in the manner prescribed by the HOA. - 2.
+- 1. BUILDERS INDEMNITY: No contractor shall be permitted on site unless both the contractor and the applicant (owner) have formally indemnified the HOA in the manner prescribed by the HOA. - 2.
 BUILDERS' CONDUCT: The conduct rules for all contractors are intended to ensure a well-secured, neat and clean environment and to minimise disruption to residents.
 These rules will be strictly enforced by the HOA. - 3.
-SECURITY AND ACCESS: The HOA have standard procedures for access and management of activity.
-This information is available for home owners and contractors.
-These include security measures for authorised access and identification of vehicles and personnel.
-Contractors are obliged to comply with all the rules of the HOA, especially those relating to security.
-The contractor is responsible for the discipline of his labour, sub-contract labour and delivery personnel on site.
-Contractors are expected to conduct their operation in a reasonable and co-operative manner - 4.
-RIGHT OF ADMISSION: If the HOA is concerned about the conduct of the contractor, his sub-contractor or his suppliers, or any of their employees or other party related to the works, the HOA will notify the owner and the contractor thereof.
-The HOA further reserves the right to suspend building activity with immediate effect, whether by means of restricted or no entrance either indefinitely or until such undesirable conduct is rectified, which it may do so at any time and without warning or notice, and without recourse from the owner and/or the sub-contractor, and/or the supplier.
+SECURITY AND ACCESS/EGRESS AND TRAFFIC: The HOA have formal standard procedures for access/egress and management of activities within the developmenty.
+This information is available for home owners and contractors/service providers.
+These include security measures for authorised access/egress and identification of vehicles and personnel and traffic rules.
+Contractors, service provider, deliveries etc, are obliged to comply with all the formal rules of the HOA, especially those relating to security and traffic.
+The contractor or service provider is responsible for the discipline of his labour, subcontract labour and delivery personnel on site.
+Contractors are expected to conduct their operation in a reasonable and co-operative manner.
+The applicant (owner) is accountable and responsible that all his contractors, service providers, deliveries, employees etc. fully adhere to the formal security and traffic rules of the HOA. - 4.
+RIGHT OF ADMISSION: If the HOA is concerned about the conduct of the contractor, his sub-contractor or his suppliers, or any of their employees or other party related to the works, the HOA will notify the applicant (owner) and the contractor thereof.
+The HOA further reserves the right to suspend building activity with immediate effect, whether by means of restricted or no entrance either indefinitely or until such undesirable conduct is rectified, which it may do so at any time and without warning or notice, and without recourse from the applicant (owner) and/or the sub-contractor, and/or the supplier and/or the sub-contractor, and/or the supplier and/or the sub-contractor, and/or the supplier and/or the sub-contractor, and/or the supplier and/or the supplier and/or the supplier and/or the supplier and/or the supplier and/or the supplier and/or the supplier and/or the supplier and/or the supplier and/or the supplier and and and <a href="mailto:and/or the s